IBM/istio101/workshop/exercise-6/README.md

 1. Where are routing rules defined?
 Options: (VirtualService, DestinationRule, ExternalService)  Answer: VirtualService
 1. Where are service versions (subsets) defined?
 Options: (VirtualService, DestinationRule, ExternalService)  Answer: DestinationRule
 1. Which Istio component is responsible for sending traffic management configurations to Istio sidecars?
 Options: (Mixer, Citadel, Pilot, Kubernetes)  Answer: Pilot
-1. What is the name of the proxy that runs in Istio sidecars and routes requests within the service mesh?
+1. What is the name of the default proxy that runs in Istio sidecars and routes requests within the service mesh?
 Options: (NGINX, Envoy, HAProxy)  Answer: Envoy